robotics-upo/siar_packages/localization_siar/manhole_detector/README.md

 Loads a bag file and generates four data files with downsampled depth (80x60) images.:

-1 - "positive_depth": All depth images that are below a manhole according to the label file 2 - "positive_rgb: All RGB images that are below a manhole according to the label file 3 - "negative_depth": All depth images that are not below a manhole according to the label file 4 - "negative_rgb": All RGB images that are not below a manhole according to the label file
+1 - "positive_depth": All depth images that are below a manhole according to the label file.
+It will include each positive image and its 180º deg rotation in order to enlarge the test data set and make it invariant to the track direction.

+2 - "positive_rgb: All RGB images that are below a manhole according to the label file.
+It will include each positive image and its 180º deg rotation in order to enlarge the test data set and make it invariant to the track direction.

+3 - "negative_depth": All depth images that are not below a manhole according to the label file

+4 - "negative_rgb": All RGB images that are not below a manhole according to the label file

 ### Use: